aspevec/xjc_ant_gradle/README.md

 2020-02-10T15:13:08.175+0100 [ERROR] [org.gradle.internal.buildevents.BuildExceptionReporter]   java.lang.NoClassDefFoundError: org/apache/tools/ant/launch/Launcher
 ```

-We tracked down problem to XJC Ant task and libraries with XJC (2.2.11) and JAXB.
-After executing XJC we couldn't find Ant classes like Replace any more.
+We found the problem in XJC Ant task and libraries XJC (2.2.11) and JAXB.
+After executing XJC it couldn't find Ant classes like Replace any more.

 If we call Replace task before XJC and then again after XJC, it worked.
 Because ClassLoader had Replace class defined.

 Problem was that XJC library and ProtectedTask closes wrong ClassLoader.
 It closes ant-loader (org.gradle.internal.classloader.VisitableUrlClassLoader) and
-this blocks execution of all other ant tasks which are executed for the first time.
-As it is stated in the definition of the close method in the URLClassLoader.
+this blocks execution of all other Ant tasks which are executed for the first time.
+Exact scenario as described in the definition of the close method in the URLClassLoader.

 ```
    Closes this URLClassLoader, so that it can no longer be used to load